-- i) Successive Failures: If a student fails (Grade F) to pass a Course and earn the credits prescribed for the Course even after five attempts, the admission of the student to the program shall be terminated.
-However, such a student can seek admission to the program afresh. - ii) Failure to secure CGPA ≥ 5.00 on three consecutive occasions will lead the student being asked to discontinue the program and leave the College.
-However, Failure to secure a CGPA ≥ 5.00 at the end of any semester for the first time, to attract warning before approval of the student to continue in the following semester (on probation). - iii) Failure to complete the 1st year of the program within 3 consecutive years. - iv) Failure to meet the standards of discipline as prescribed by the Autonomous College from time to time.
+- i) Successive Failures: If a student fails (Grade F) to pass a course and earn the credits prescribed for the Course even after five attempts, the admission of the student to the program shall be terminated.
+However, such a student can seek admission to the program a fresh. - ii) Failure to secure CGPA \geq 5.00 on three consecutive occasions to lead the student being asked to discontinue the program and leave the College.
+However, Failure to secure a CGPA \geq 5.00 at the end of any semester for the first time, to attract warning before approval of the student to continue in the following semester (on probation). - iii) Failure to complete the 1st year of the program within 3 consecutive years. - iv) Failure to meet the standards of discipline as prescribed by the College from time to time.

-24. PROFESSIONAL ETHICS
+26. PROFESSIONAL ETHICS

-24.1 Academic Honesty and Integrity
+26.1 Academic Honesty and Integrity